xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 #### Manual

-Back to the start, if you choose to manually add solvent candidates.
-Press [m] and add CAS No. based on your preference.
+To manually add solvent candidates, users can use keyboard option [m] and add CAS No. as needed.

 ```
 Please follow the instruction to continue: